chesterchou1/hugo-portfolio/content/authors/admin/_index.md

   icon: ☕️
 ---

 After completing my business school journey, I set my sights on opportunities that could provide me with a deeper understanding of the "big picture."
-Instead of following paths of marketing or data analysis as I thought I would, I chose differently.
+Instead of following paths of marketing or data analysis as I thought I would , I chose differently.

 Entering the world of e-commerce, I discovered a strong interest in drawing insights from business-related information.
 In this realm, there are no clear-cut right or wrong answers, but rather, it's the intricacies of people's mindsets, actions, and thoughts that make things hard to plan, execute and manage.
 Throughout this journey, I learned so much invaluable lessons from my direct manager, Jason.